dchenmei/less-tabs/README.md

 4. Enter "less-tabs" subfolder then hit open

+#### Firefox

+0. Clone this repo

+1. Navigate to `about::addons`

+2. Switch to extensions subpage

+3. Drag and drog any file from `repo-dir/less-tabs-firefox`

+4. (Alternative to step) 4 Click on settings and load from file

-Note: Please restart Chrome after installation
+Note: Please restart browser after installation

 ## Usage

 By default, limit tabs is disabled and limit set to 5 tabs.

 To enable limit tabs, click on extension icon and open popup.
-You will see th  following:
+You will see the following:

 <p align="center">
 	<img src="README.png" />